Gwali-1/PY_CHANNELS_ASYNC/docs/index.md

 On the other hand when you pull from a buffered channel , the operation will only block or be suspended when the buffer is empty, until there are items available in the buffer.
-Other than that the operation completes and returns quickly.
+Other than that the operation completes and returns and item from the channel quickly.

 Here, unlike **unbuffered** channels , both senders and receivers don't have to be in sync.
 The communication is asynchronous up to the buffers capacity limit (**N**).